signum-network/phoenix/mobile/README.md

 ## Development server

-Run `react-native run-ios` for a iOS dev server and `react-native run-android` for Android.
+Run `npm run dev` for a iOS dev server and `npm run dev:android` for Android.
 The simulator will start automatically.